-- Disconnect the battery charger and compact power adapter from both the camera and the power outlet after recharging or when they are not in use to avoid fire and other hazards. - Do not place anything, such as tablecloths, carpets, bedding or cushions, on top of the battery charger while it is charging.
+- Disconnect the compact power adapter from both the camera station and the power outlet, or disconnect the battery charger from the power outlet after recharging or when not in use to avoid fire and other hazards. - Do not place anything, such as tablecloths, carpets, bedding or cushions, on top of the equipment while it is charging.